 In Australia at present, More than 700,000 children live in poverty.
 More than 100,000 of us are homeless.
 Over a million people living and working in this country on temporary visas have been blocked from income support during this pandemic.

 Bushfire survivors around the country are still living in tents and caravans because of inadequate government support.
 THIS, not the militaristic ambitions of a foreign country, are what our taxes are given to support.

-Even if we weren’t in the grips of a global recession and climate crisis, not a single cent more should be committed to weapons of war.
+And Australia’s current government is increasingly disinclined to put the people’s taxes to the people’s needs Even if we weren’t in the grips of a global recession and climate crisis, not a single cent more of Australians’ taxes should be committed to weapons of war.
 Australia doesn’t need it.
-The people aren’t interested in America’s dedication to constant war.
+We have no declared wars, and the people aren’t interested in America’s dedication to constant war and world-dominance.

 America’s president is loyal to Putin and was impeached for it.
-Our ‘liberals’ are loyal to another foreign power – and should be held to account for it.
+Our ‘liberals’ are loyal to another foreign power – and should be held to account for that.
 We are not Americans.

 SITES with ONGOING STATISTICS – as reliable as we have, anyway, in a global pandemic.